What is Cofferdam on Ships?

 In Oil Tankers, apart from the locations mentioned above, cofferdams are additionally fitted:

-Criteria for cofferdam in tanker ships:
+Criteria for a cofferdam in tanker ships:

 • Cofferdams on such spaces must be provided with sounding and air vent pipes.
-The air vent pipes from the cofferdam must lead to the atmosphere, and it should be fitted with flame screens near the outlet.
+The air vent pipes from the cofferdam must lead to the atmosphere, and they should be fitted with flame screens near the outlet.

 • Where a corner-to-corner situation occurs between a non-hazardous space and a cargo tank, a cofferdam created by a diagonal plate across the corner on the non-hazardous side may be accepted as separation.
 Such cofferdams shall be ventilated if accessible or filled with a suitable compound if not accessible.

 The purging process is done to determine the operating condition of the seal.
-To purge the cofferdam, pressurised air or nitrogen is used, which is then ejected out from the exhaust pipe located on the deck.
-If the content coming out from the exhaust pipe contains oil, water vapour or any other substance, it indicates that the seal is leaking.
+To purge the cofferdam, pressurised air or nitrogen is used, which is then ejected from the exhaust pipe located on the deck.
+If the content coming out of the exhaust pipe contains oil, water vapour or any other substance, it indicates that the seal is leaking.

-Can cofferdam be called a void space?
+Can a cofferdam be called a void space?

 As explained above, the cofferdam is a type of void or empty compartment; however, the terminology of “Void space” is used for another purpose on a seagoing vessel.

-A “Void space” is also a type of enclosed space and it is usually provided in the cargo area of the ship.
+A “Void space” is also a type of enclosed space, and it is usually provided in the cargo area of the ship.
 It is typically present on the external part of the cargo containment system.

 Testing of Cofferdam: